Australian Housing Data Analytics Platform

 Who will benefit

-Researchers, AURIN urban research community, government (state and commonwealth), private agencies, AHURI network
+Researchers, AURIN urban research community, government (state/territory and federal), private agencies, AHURI network

 The Challenge